margkam/the-dismal-science/process.md

 # Project
 ## Design Evolution:
-_What are the different visualizations you considered?
-Justify the design decisions you made using the perceptual and design principles you learned in the course.
-Did you deviate from your proposal?_

 _First Chart_
 Our original intention was to provide a 'ripple' visualization, in which the user could see a waverfront of negative GDP growth spread out from a point of origin to countries with connected economies.
 However, the data were not sufficiently granular for this type of visualization.
 The economies of the United States and Europe are so inter-connected that economic conditions spread in less than a quarter.
 With data sampled once at the beginning of each quarter, it was not possible to create a wavefront.